jameshfisher/tigyog/README.md

 issue attachments.
 Issue comments are subsumed by the issue description.
 Allow pages to have key- value data attached; nearly all issue data is just key-value data.

+This suggests we should think of issues as being *part of the documentation*.
+Each open issue is a documented fact that says "sorry, this isn't fixed", or "sorry, this isn't implemented".
+You could also notice how project documentation is usually divided up in the same way as the project's user stories.
+What is the difference between a closed issue called `feature/search-bar`, which represents the fact that a task to implement a search-bar has been completed, and a page in your documentation called `feature/search-bar`, which represents the fact that the application features a search-bar and says how to use it?
+The information content is the same, isn't it?
+Can't we interpret "completed feature request issues" and "documented features" as one and the same thing?
+And similarly, can't we interpret "uncompleted bugfix tasks" and "known bugs" as identical?

+A failure to recognize this results in poor quality documentation, or *no documentation*, despite a lot of effort going into writing user stories.
+Every been on a project with loads of issues in JIRA, but virtually nothing in Confluence, or where Confluence is always out of date?
+I have.
+If we equate *writing the issue* and *writing the documentation*, then we suddenly get:

+* higher-quality issue descriptions.
+People put in the effort, because end-users will see it, and it's not transient.
+* higher-quality documentation.
+You *can't avoid* writing the documentation, because if you don't document it then it won't get implemented.
+In other words, documentation is pre-implementation, not post-implementation, and this is enforced by the workflow.
+* less duplicated effort.

+# Links!

 Cross-application linking (e.g. "link to an issue from a wiki page" and vice versa) becomes just normal wiki linking.